flash62au/DccExController/README.md

 2. Loading the code (sketch) requires downloading of one of the IDEs, this sketch, the libraries, etc. so some experience with Arduinos is helpful, but not critical.

 3. An EX-CommandStation to connect to.
-DccExController will ONLY work with any EX-CommandStations only
+DccExController will ONLY work with any EX-CommandStations!
 ---

 ## Building